Antelope Canyon weather can vary throughout the year; thick snows conceal the winter ground and scorching desert heat saddles the summer air.

 January at Antelope Canyon falls between the cold season and the low season.

 Outside of major holiday weekends, tickets are relatively easy to find.
-The temperatures are quite cold, and it isn’t uncommon to see snow coating the outside and inside of Antelope Canyon.
+The temperatures are cold, and it isn’t uncommon to see snow coating the outside and inside of Antelope Canyon.

 Bring your warm clothes and watch out for ice and snow on the roads.